thomasbattram/thesis/meetings/2021-10-19/notes.md

 This would give us X expected replications across the studies and I'd just do a binomial test to see if the actual replications are as great or greater than the expected replications?

+See code Gib sent! -- will need to remember that the replication study won't always contain CpG.
+So need to extract the replication P value (i.e. the highest P-value from the study) from the results.

 How many axes of phenotypic space does CpG associate with?
 450,000 CpGs by 2000 traits matrix - any cells where data is missing can be set to 0.

+Taking PCs - means each PC will have cluster of traits.
+Could do z-scores instead of betas
+Will be able to tell which traits contribute high and which contribute low to each thing of a PC

 [Last report](prop-ewas-results.html) for reference.